 We were at our dear friends, Craig and Beanie’s cabin last summer.
 Spectacular weekend.
 Our friends had invited another couple that lived on the lake to join us for dinner.
 When they left about 11 p.m. my wife said, “It’s a beautiful night, let’s go out in the pontoon.”
 We all agreed that was a terrific idea.
 We grabbed a cooler loaded with adult beverages and headed out on the lake.

 Now this lake is is about 7 miles long.
 We motored out to a middle-of-the-lake location, cut the motor, fired up four cocktails (then four more, and then who knows how many more) and turned on the music.
 Dark side of the moon to be exact, by Pink Floyd.
 We had the entire lake to ourselves.
-Not another soul on the lake.
+Not another soul on the lake, no wind, and beautiful starry sky.
 And the music was magical.
 Fäw-kinn-ae!
 Life is good!

 About 1 a.m. someone said, “Well we might as well head in.”
 The music had been on for about 2 hours and when Craig went to start the motor—well nothing...
 Fäw-kinn-ae.
 Couple more attempts to start the motor and it was obvious it was not going to start.